- Booster Gold

 Booster Gold: Reality Lost (2009)

 Sometime in the past, Booster Gold stands astride a life-sized mechanical Tyrannosaurus Rex inside Batman's Batcave.
 The robot is a souvenir of Batman's adventures on Dinosaur Island as told in 1940's Batman #35.
 (The giant penny seen in the background is a souvenir of Batman's 1941 encounter with the Penny Plunderer as told in World's Finest, Vol. 1, #30.)
 This panel is likely intentionally evocative of the panels seen in Booster Gold, Vol. 2, #0 and #1,000,000.

 Page 4, panel 3

-Continuing his tour of the Batcave, Booster, alongside Michelle Carter and Skeets II, peruses the Batman's costume collection of costumes.
+Continuing their tour of the Batcave, Booster, Michelle, and Skeets peruse the Batman's costume collection.
 In addition to the classic Batman costume Booster holds, visible behind Booster are a camouflage costume, a scuba costume, an insulated costume, a white costume, and a bubble-helmeted costume.
 Several of these costumes were seen in "The Strange Costumes of Batman!" in Detective Comics #165.

 Page 6, panel 2

 In order to escape the Batcave before a second confrontation with Batman's shotgun-wielding butler, Alfred Pennyworth, Booster steals the Batmobile modeled on the popular car from the 1966 Batman television series.

 Failing to steal Batman's costume from the Batcave, the Time Masters try Plan B, stealing Batgirl's costume.
 When Booster confronts Barbara Gordon, it is her first chronological meeting with Booster.
 Booster, however, has a history with Barbara, having tried as recently as Booster Gold, Vol. 2, #5 to save her from her future fate at the hands of the Joker.